 Before you set off, check if you need a permit to hike.
 Special permits are needed to enter areas close to India's borders, particularly in the northeast of the country.
 Those hiking in any part of Arunachal Pradesh and in specific areas in Himachal Pradesh, Ladakh, Sikkim and Uttarakhand will need to apply for a General Protected Area Permit.

-Permits are usually arranged through a local trekking agent or travel agency, and you need to be traveling with at least one other person.
+Permits are usually arranged through a local trekking agent or travel agency, and you need to be traveling with at least one other person to obtain one.
 Contact agencies ahead of time to make arrangements.
 Permits are usually valid for 10 days with an option to extend for an additional week.
 Indian citizens will need an Inner Line Permit, which can be organized through the local state government.

 How to acclimatize for a mountain trek

 Avoid driving as high as you can and setting off from there.
-Acute Mountain Sickness (AMS) is a serious risk above 2500m (8200ft), and it can be fatal.
-On any high-altitude trek, ascend slowly, avoid alcohol and other diuretics, drink lots of water, and take regular rest days to acclimatize as you gain elevation.
+Acute Mountain Sickness (AMS) is a serious risk above 2,500m (8,200ft), and can be fatal.
+On any high-altitude trek, ascend slowly, avoid alcohol and other diuretics, drink lots of water and take regular rest days to acclimatize as you gain elevation.
 If you are coming up to the mountains from a lower elevation, spend a few days letting your body acclimatize before heading out on a trek.